Big Outcomes for Small Business.

 We strive to get you competitive offers within 90 days.
 Depending on financing, it can take another 30-90 days to close.
 After closing, most sellers will stay on for a 1-3 month transition period to help the buyer get up to speed on the business.
 After an initial 4-week training period, the seller is typically compensated on an hourly basis the time they spend assisting the buyer.

-We take a 7.5% commission when you sell your business, but it's completely free to test the waters.
+We earn a commission when you sell your business, but it's completely free to test the waters.

 We value businesses based on seller's discretionary earnings.
 This is another way of saying the cashflow you receive as an owner of the business.
 This amount is typically multiplied by 2-4x depending on the business.
 You can learn more by reading our Seller’s Guide to Small Business Valuation.